davewatters/bookclub-ci-pp4/README.md

 ### Code

 - No code was directly copied to this project but numerous resources helped me understand what I needed and how best to code it.
 These include: [Mozilla MDN Web Docs](https://developer.mozilla.org/en-US/), the official [Python Docs](https://docs.python.org), official [Django Documentation](https://docs.djangoproject.com/en/3.2/), the [Bootstrap](https://developer.mozilla.org/en-US/) docs and code templates
 - The usual suspects: StackOverflow.com, RealPython.com, etc.
+- Book cover images used for testing and demo purposes were either photos of my own books on hand or screen grabs from book sellers' sites.
+I am not aware of any copyright infringement by doing this.

 ### Acknowledgements